shri33/Ratatui-Rust-Example/README.md

 - FFmpeg (only for video playback)
 - pkg-config (for building FFmpeg bindings)

+### Terminal Requirements for High-Resolution Images
+For the best experience with high-resolution image rendering:
+- **Windows Terminal** (Windows) - supports Kitty graphics protocol
+- **iTerm2** (macOS) - fully supports inline images
+- **Kitty** (Linux/macOS) - best support for high-resolution images
+- **Alacritty** (all platforms) - limited support, ASCII art fallback

+> **Note:** The image_viewer example can toggle between ASCII art mode and high-resolution mode by pressing 'h'.
+If your terminal doesn't support the graphics protocol, it will fall back to ASCII art.

 ## Running the Examples Without FFmpeg

 If you don't have FFmpeg installed, you can still run most examples: